Richard Everett Cross(c. 1833 - 1894)

 Before the Antietam Campaign:

-He was appointed First Lieutenant, Company H on 12 October 1861 and Captain, Company K on 17 February 1862.
+From Lancaster, he was appointed First Lieutenant, Company H on 12 October 1861 and Captain, Company K on 17 February 1862.
 He was wounded 30 June 1862 in action at White Oak Swamp, VA.

 In the Antietam Campaign: